Thoroughly review the information below prior to registration.

 Students Notified of Results via Email

 The Emerging Media BFA, Experimental Animation track requires a successful Experimental Animation portfolio review for admission.
 The program is competitive, and acceptance is based on the quality of artist’s work submitted and professional presentation.
 Accepted students are required to follow a two-year cohort of courses as outlined in the UCF Undergraduate Catalog.
 Students are encouraged to submit a portfolio application when all their prerequisite coursework has been completed or currently enrolled in.
 A grade of “C” or better is required in each of the courses below except for DIG 2000, which requires a grade of “B” or better.
+A 3.0 GPA in the major is required.
 Transfer students or UCF students taking any of the prerequisites as a transient in the semester applying for portfolio must submit an unofficial transcript at the end of the semester.

 Frequently Asked Questions

 - ARH 2050 History of Western Art I

 - ARH 2051 History of Western Art II

 - ART 2201C Design Fundamentals 2D

 - ART 2203C Design Fundamentals 3D